 The majority of Kite Academy Trust's income is obtained from the Education Skills & Funding Agency (ESFA) in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received during 2021/2022 and associated expenditure are shown as restricted funds in the Statement of Financial Activities.
-During the year Kite Academy Trust's total income was £16.5m (2021 - £14m).
-Increase was due to £1.6m inherited on conversion of Folly Hill Infant School which joined the Trust on 1st March 2022 and an increase of £0.5m of grant funding for educational operations.
-Total expenditure in the year was £15.3m (2021 - £14.5m) driven by an increase in the LGPS pension cost of £0.5m.
+The results for the period are shown on page 27 in the statement of financial activities.
+During the year, the total income for the year was £15.3m (2022: £16.5m).